 Your Career Planning

-Finding & Assessing Opportunities
+Finding & assessing opportunities

 In addition to finding job/internship and other experiential learning opportunities via Handshake, keep in mind that many employers are specifically interested in hiring talent with disabilities.
 Tools like the Disability Equality Index (DEI) can help you to find disability-friendly employers.